millsp/ts-toolbelt/README.md

 **ts-toolbelt** is the largest, and most tested type library available right now, featuring **+200 utilities**.
-Our type collection packages some of the most advanced generic mapped types, conditional types, and recursive types on the market.
+Our type collection packages some of the most advanced mapped types, conditional types, and recursive types on the market.

 **Spend less time, build stronger**.
-Benefit from a wide range of generic type functions to achieve better type safety - easily.
+Benefit from a wide range of generic type functions to achieve better type safety.

-We are just like lodash, or ramda, but applied to the type system.
+We work just like lodash, or ramda, but applied to the type system.
 Our mission is to provide you with simple ways to generate, transform, and create types.
 We abstract all those complex type checks away for you.
 We provide a standard, reusable, and simple API to achieve greater things with TypeScript.

 **ts-toolbelt** is a well organized package that can help you perform advanced operations on union types, object types, function types, and literal types.
-It is coherently designed for building robust, flexible, and type safe software.
+It is carefully and coherently designed for building robust, flexible, and type-safe software.

-We answer the question to **"How can I do this in TypeScript?"**.
-We are a community.
-Everyone is welcome to come ask questions about types.
-We welcome beginners and advanced developers to come take part. **Welcome!**

 <p align="center">
   <a href="https://codesandbox.io/s/ts-toolbelt-x4jly?file=/src/index.ts">
     <img alt="demo" width="800" title="ts-toolbelt" src="https://raw.githubusercontent.com/millsp/ts-toolbelt/master/.github/demo.svg">
   </a>
 </p>

+We answer the question to **"How can I do this in TypeScript?"**.
+And we are a community.
+Everyone is welcome to come ask questions about types.
+We welcome beginners and advanced developers to come take part. **Welcome!**

 ## Getting Started